domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 I wonder why quotation marks, e.g., "’" vs. "'", maintain their formatting when text is pasted into a plain text document.

+What cools down a bowl of soup the fastest: Removing the solids or the liquids?
+I am guessing the answer involves calculations of thermal mass, coefficients of conductivity, and whatnot.

 ## False Positive Paradox
 <https://en.wikipedia.org/wiki/False_positive_paradox/>